Abhin1616/Mindstash/README.md

 ];
 ```

-This controls both frontend dropdowns and backend validation.

 ---

 ## 🤖 AI Chat Integration

-MindStash comes with a built-in AI Assistant powered by **Gemini Pro**.
+The chatbot is powered by **Gemini Pro**:

-- Users can ask academic questions to the chatbot.
+- Users can ask academic questions.
-- Secured via JWT — only logged-in users can access AI.
+- Secured via JWT authentication.
-- Powered by `@google/generative-ai` and `gemini-2.0-flash`.
+- Integrated using `@google/generative-ai` with model `gemini-2.0-pro`.

 ---